 MyConsult is an online second opinion service available to patients who would like the Susac Syndrome Program to review their medical records (and associated MRIs, fluorescein angiograms, and other studies) and offer an opinion regarding diagnosis and treatment that can be shared with the patient’s physician.
 An online medical second opinion for Susac syndrome costs $565.

 The Susac Syndrome Program is committed to increasing awareness of Susac syndrome among physicians throughout the world.
-Accordingly, Dr. Rennebohm and other members of our the team are available to present information and research about Susac syndrome at medical institutions and meetings anywhere in the world.
+Accordingly, members of our the team are available to present information and research about Susac syndrome at medical institutions and meetings anywhere in the world.

 Cleveland Clinic Main Campus